eGovStack/core-services/persister/README.md

 # Persister
 ### Egov persister service
-Egov-Persister is a service running independently on seperate server.
+Persister is a service running independently on seperate server.
 This service reads the kafka topics and put the messages in DB.
 We write a yml configuration and put the file path in application.properties.

 ### DB UML Diagram